Beaufort Sea: Border dispute

 There is an unresolved dispute involving a wedge-shaped slice on the International Boundary in the Beaufort Sea, between the Canadian territory of Yukon and the U.S. state of Alaska.
 Canada claims the maritime boundary to be along the 141st meridian west out to a distance of 200 nmi, following the Alaska–Yukon land border.
-The position of the United States is that the boundary line is perpendicular to the coast out to a distance of 200 nmi, following a line of equidistance from the coast.
+This follows the natural prolongation principle, which holds that a nation's maritime boundary should reflect the 'natural prolongation' of where its land territory reaches the coast.
+The position of the United States is that the boundary line should be perpendicular to the coast out to a distance of 200 nmi, following a line of equidistance from the coast.
+The equidistance principle argues that a nation's maritime boundaries should conform to a median line that is equidistant from the shores of neighbouring nations.
 This difference creates a wedge with an area of about 21000 km2 that is claimed by both nations.

 Canada's position has its roots in the Treaty of Saint Petersburg (1825) between the United Kingdom and the Russian Empire that set the boundary between the two.
 Canada is the successor state to Great Britain in relation to this treaty, which stipulates: